evanx/redis-scan-bash/README.md

 - refactor as a standalone bash script not necessarily via bashrc
 - write a Node version

 When a future Node version has V8 supporting async/await so Babel not is required and start up time is quick.
+Then Node will be an excellent choice for console apps like this.

 ### Upcoming refactor